-Journalists research and produce stories for print, radio, television, websites and other forms of media for social and commercial purposes.
+Journalists research and produce stories for websites, print, radio, television and other media.

 Journalists usually earn

 Pay for journalists varies depending on their position, the hours they work, their experience and the type of media they work in.

 - Most journalists earn between $47,000 and $100,000 a year.

 - Senior investigative journalists working in broadcasting can earn more than this.

 Journalists may receive allowances for working after hours.

 Sources: Massey University, 'Worlds of Journalism Study 2.0.
 Journalists in Aotearoa/New Zealand,' October 2022; and Seek, 2023.